 Best for Celery: Omega MM900HDS Medical Medium Slow Masticating Celery Juicer

-Boost your immunity with this machine specifically designed for crafting cold-press slow juices.
-This machine breaks down juices by sending ingredients through two different stages, running at 80 RPM a minute to masticate ingredients, and has a quiet but powerful 2HP motor.
-The machine also works to oxidate the juice through the process, extracting the maximum nutrients, vitamins, and enzymes possible.
+This machine is specifically designed for crafting cold-press slow juices.
+It breaks down juices by sending ingredients through two different stages, running at 80 RPM a minute to masticate ingredients, and has a quiet but powerful 2HP motor.
+The machine also works to oxidate the juice through the process, extracting the maximum amount of fresh flavors as possible.

 One highlight is the special adjustable-end celery cap.
 It’s made specifically for breaking down the sinewy stalks of celery (don’t process other vegetables with this cap on!).
 An alternate cap is made to process the rest of the vegetables.
 Note that while these are attractive features, it does not segregate the pulp like other options.
 If something goes wrong, there’s an impressive 15-year coverage on parts.